 In total, Wanderers have scored ten goals in the history of the competition.

-The two teams have never won this competition but they have reached the finals once since its inspection in 2017.
+The two teams have never won this competition but they have reached the finals once since its inception in 2017.

 Wanderers were the first of the two teams to reach the finals in 2017 but lost 10-9 to Silver Strikers through penalties following a goalless draw in the regulation time.